 Complying with the new Healthcare Reform laws in addition to state and federal labor and employment rules and regulations can pose many challenges.
-Our regulatory compliance lawyers provide legal advice to help employers meet these requirements.
+Our regulatory lawyers provide legal advice to help employers meet these requirements.

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law designed to create standards for maintaining patient health records electronically and put procedures in place to keep those records private and secure.
 HIPAA applies to healthcare providers, employers, and their business affiliates.
 HIPAA seeks to protect health information, including personal information that may be used to identify a person.
 These rules apply to oral, written and electronic patient records.
-Our HIPAA compliance lawyers are able to provide guidance to ensure your business practices comply with these very complex rules.
+Our HIPAA lawyers are able to provide guidance to ensure your business practices comply with these very complex rules.

 Labor & Employment Law

 State and federal employment and labor laws protect people in the workplace and their employers.
 Labor and employment laws are complex and resolving employment law concerns poses many challenges.
 Our employment lawyers have the experience needed to help you resolve your legal issues.